aembke/fred.rs/FAQ.md

 ## I'm not using Tokio - can I still use this?

 Unfortunately no, not really.
-I've found tokio to be just "too good to avoid", and it supports everything I wanted to do with this library and more.
+Tokio supports everything I wanted to do with this library and more.
 There are no plans to support `async-std`, but anybody is welcome to fork this and give it a try.
 If you need `async-std` support, or you don't want to use tokio I would recommend [redis-rs](https://crates.io/crates/redis), which is also a really good option.

 In my opinion Tokio is really great though, and I highly recommend that callers consider using it if an async runtime is needed.